 Dates are a natural sweetener that can be added to smoothies, homemade nut milks, baked goods and more.
 Learn how easy it is to turn dried dates into a paste with a few simple steps.

 I like to keep date paste on hand to add a little sweetness to homemade baked goods, smoothies, nut milks, chia pudding, homemade granola and more.
-It's not a straight 1:1 replacement for white sugar when baking and does require a little testing.
+It’s not a straight 1:1 replacement for white or brown sugar when baking and does require a little testing.

 Date Sugar vs Date Paste

 Date sugar is whole, pitted dehydrated dates ground into a fine powder.
 Don’t mistake dried dates for dehydrated dates.
 Many dates, often ones sold for baking, are dried but are still squishy and pliable.
 To make date sugar the dates need to be completely dried and rock hard, then pulverized into a fine powder.

 Date paste is whole, pitted dates soaked in water and pureed into a paste.
 You can adjust the consistency to your liking by using a little or a lot of water.

 I’m purposely not providing quantities for this process.
 You can make as much or as little as you want, simply follow the instructions.

 Some things to think about when selecting dates for this recipe: